 Patient Safety Commission > Web site

-The Oregon Patient Safety Commission was created by the Legislature in 2003 to reduce the risk of serious adverse events occurring in Oregon’s health care system and to encourage a culture of safety.
-The commission is located in Portland and has 13 staff members that support three key programs: Patient Safety Reporting, Early Discussion and Resolution, and grant-funded Quality Improvement Initiatives.
+The Oregon Patient Safety Commission (OPSC) was created by the Legislature in 2003 to reduce the risk of serious adverse events occurring in Oregon’s health care system and to encourage a culture of safety.
+OPSC is located in Portland and has 13 staff members that support three key programs.

 Mailing Address: PO Box 285, Portland 97207-0285

 General Email: firstname.lastname@example.org

 Records, Publications and General Information

 State Library Publications - a link to the Oregon State Library Catalog